 You will receive this same information when you register for the ELPT.

-- For the first two minutes, you will become familiar with your physical surroundings, meet your audience (three or four ESL professionals), and, if you like, write a few terms, formulae, etc., on the board before you begin your presentation.
+- For the first two minutes, you will become familiar with your physical surroundings, meet your audience (three or four ESL professionals), and, if you like, set up technology and/or write a few terms, formulae, etc., on the board before you begin your presentation.

 - You will then have ten minutes to present your chosen topic clearly, in words that an introductory undergraduate class could understand, and to answer questions which will be asked of you during your presentation.